traefik/traefik/docs/content/routing/providers/kubernetes-gateway.md

 ## Using Traefik middleware as HTTPRoute filter

-The Gateway API specification provides an extension point that Traefik uses to support its HTTP middlewares through its [Middleware CRD](../providers/kubernetes-crd.md#kind-middleware), enabling their use as `HTTPRoute` filters.

-An HTTP [filter](https://gateway-api.sigs.k8s.io/api-types/httproute/#filters-optional) is an `HTTPRoute` component which enables the modification of HTTP requests and responses as they traverse the Traefik routing infrastructure.
+An HTTP [filter](https://gateway-api.sigs.k8s.io/api-types/httproute/#filters-optional) is an `HTTPRoute` component which enables the modification of HTTP requests and responses as they traverse the routing infrastructure.

+There are three types of filters:

+- **Core:** Mandatory filters for every Gateway controller, such as `RequestHeaderModifier` and `RequestRedirect`.
+- **Extended:** Optional filters for Gateway controllers, such as `ResponseHeaderModifier` and `RequestMirror`.
+- **ExtensionRef:** Additional filters provided by the Gateway controller.
+In Traefik, these are the [HTTP middlewares](https://doc.traefik.io/traefik/middlewares/http/overview/) supported through the [Middleware CRD](../providers/kubernetes-crd.md#kind-middleware).

 For example, the following manifests configure an `HTTPRoute` using the Traefik `AddPrefix` middleware, reachable through the [deployed `Gateway`](#deploying-a-gateway) at the `http://whoami.localhost` address: